GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 Notice how we `await reader.read()` in a loop?
 That's how you'll receive chunks of data from a readable stream as they arrive from the network.
 Consider how useful this is: you can start processing your data even before it all arrives from the network.

 {% Aside %}
-If you find the concept of streams confusing, check out [Streams – The definitive guide].
+If you find the concept of streams confusing, check out [Streams–The definitive guide].
 {% endAside %}

 ### Resuming downloads